 You can see your individual utilization in addition to the group's usage with:

-You can see a report of all user quotas in the group with:
+You can see an approximated report of usage by user in the group with:

 You can view the all user quota report sorted by file count rather than bytes with: